Web Crawler: Spider-Man

 Cut Scenes: Spidey vs Ock

-Spider-Man 2 attracted some complaints following its release.
+predecessor, Spider-Man 2 attracted some complaints following its release.
 In comparison to the first film, the complaints this time were centred on the film being classified at too low a rating.
-In response, the BBFC commented in their 2004 Annual Report that:
+In response, the BBFC commented in their 2004

-cinemas, designed to deliver an intense cinematographic experience, mean that some young children may find the film more 'scary' than they would if they saw it at a 'traditional' cinema.
-The '12A' rating for IMAX cinemas is designed to help parents with
+in IMAX cinemas, designed to deliver an intense cinematographic experience, mean that some young children may find the film more 'scary' than they would if they saw it at a 'traditional' cinema.
+The '12A' rating for IMAX cinemas is designed to

-version on DVD in almost all major territories, including Europe, Australia and even Hong Kong.
+cut UK version on DVD in almost all major territories, including Europe, Australia and even Hong Kong.
 As a result, the United States is one of a small number of countries that received the uncut version on DVD.
-Additionally, a blooper reel was also dropped
+Additionally, a blooper reel was

 Cut Scenes: Ock Op

-on April 1st of that year.
-The Spider-Man trilogy was re-released on Blu-ray in 2012 and once again Sony included both the theatrical- and the 2.1 extended version of the film, and even threw in the blooper reel missing from the original DVD release.
+PG rating on April 1st of that year.
+The Spider-Man trilogy was re-released on Blu-ray in 2012 and once again Sony included both the theatrical- and the 2.1 extended version of the film, and even threw in the blooper reel missing from the

 To sum up, here is the current home video situation regarding Spider-Man 2 and how you can get your hands on the uncut releases of both versions of the film on DVD or Blu-ray: